gonzalo-bulnes/chilean_cities/README.md

 License
 -------

-    ChileanCities provides a Ruby implementation of the Chilean _comunas_.
+    ChileanCities provides a Ruby representation of the Chilean _comunas_.
-    Copyright (C) 2013  Gonzalo Bulnes Guilpain
+    Copyright (C) 2013, 2014, 2015  Gonzalo Bulnes Guilpain

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by